NguyenQuang1610/Amazon-Sales-Data-Analysis-Personal-Project/README.md

 - 🚚 **Shipping Service Level with Highest Shipping Success Rate:** Expedited (86.43% success rate)
 - 🚚 **Standard Service has a Major Shipping Problem, at:** Only 2.5% Shipping Success Rate
 - 🌍 **Top Markets (by Sales Amount/State):**  Maharashtra (INR 7,879,715.27)
+- 🌍 **The regions (states) with the highest rate of cancellation relative to number of orders:** Himachal Pradesh (449 orders, 110 cancellations/returns)

 ## 💾 How to Use
 1. Download `dashboards.pbix` to explore the Power BI visualizations